 Make spring a celebration of the change in seasons in your classroom.
-It’s an exciting time for students, since they start to think about warmer weather, and it’s a busy time for teachers who are getting their classrooms cleaned up.
-Take some brain breaks throughout the day to give students a spring-themed creative writing prompt to inspire their imaginations.
+It’s an exciting time for students as they start to think about warmer weather, and it’s a busy time for teachers who are getting their classrooms cleaned up.
+Take some brain breaks throughout the day to give students a creative writing prompt for spring to inspire their imaginations.

 5 Creative Writing Prompts to Bring Spring into the Classroom